briandant/xblock-launchcontainer/README.md

 ### Enable the XBlock in the devstack UI

-In Studio, navigate to a Course > 'Advanced Settings' > 'Advanced Module List' and add `launchcontainer` to the list.
+In Studio, navigate to a course > 'Advanced Settings' > 'Advanced Module List' and add `launchcontainer` to the list.

 ### Set the env vars to point to your instance of Wharf